miwaonline/fdbtest/README.md

 ```bash
  python3 fdbtest.py -d employee -u sysdba -p masterkey -t dir_with_tests -r dir_with_results
 ```

+The `examples` directory from this repository contains working set of tests that should be able to run on any Firebird database and provide some initial idea about how to write the tests.

 ## Test contents

 Every test is described in a separate file in a JSON format with a following structure: